BlockchainCommons/Gordian/Docs/CSR-SequenceDiagram.md

 It's vitally important that a user establish a fallback shortly after storing their initial data, because until they do, their keypair remains a Single Point of Failure (SPOF).
 Requiring a fallback, though technically optional, should thus be considered a step in the Data Flow immediately after Data Storage.

-[Q1: is there any response for requests that generate no result, such as updateFallback?]

 ```mermaid
 sequenceDiagram
 actor Alice